Introduction

 Therapeutic work at Gloucester House

 We are a multidisciplinary team made up of a head teacher, teachers, progress support workers, specialist nurses, therapeutic support workers, child psychotherapists, child psychiatrist, a family therapists, speech and language therapist, occupational therapist, art therapist, a consultant social worker and access to educational and/or clinical psychology.
-We work together to progress the children’s emotional, social and educational development.
+We work together to progress the pupil’s emotional, social and educational development.

 We do this by providing a therapeutic environment which involves education, behaviour management, work with parents/carers, therapy and where appropriate, medication.